Allisterh/vfciBusinessCycles/README.md

     - `.../` more subparts of the project.
 - `reports/` contains the *output* from Rmarkdown scripts.

-Default should be '.md' files as those display well on GitHub.
-May add subfolders for '.pdf' or '.html'.
+Default should be '.pdf' files as those display well on GitHub and are self contained.
+Difficulties with relative paths for markdown, html, etc.

 - `tests/` contains the unit tests for the project.